usnistgov/fipy/README.txt

 Support
 -------

 |FiPy| is being actively developed and supported.
-Please use the `tracking
+Please use the
-system`_ for bugs, support requests, feature requests and patch submissions.
-A `mailing list`_ is also available.
-We are also seeking collaborative efforts on this project.
+`tracking system`_ for bugs, support requests, feature requests and patch submissions as well as the `mailing list`_ |citeTrackingMailing|.
+We also welcome collaborative efforts on this project.

 ------------------------
 Conventions and Notation